Bylaws

 Awards

-1. Division Awards.
-The division shall oversee a number of awards, including the G. K. Gilbert Award (the division’s primary named award), the Ronald Greeley Award for Distinguished Service, and numerous student awards.
-These include the Stephen E. Dwornik Awards for best student presentations at the annual Lunar and Planetary Science Conference, the Pellas-Ryder Award for Best Student Paper in Planetary Sciences (jointly with the Meteoritical Society), the Eugene M. Shoemaker Impact Cratering Award, and Student Travel Grants for attendance at the annual meeting.
+1. PGD Awards.
+The PGD shall oversee a number of awards, including the G. K. Gilbert Award (the PGD’s primary named award), the Ronald Greeley Award for Distinguished Service, and numerous student awards.
+These include the Stephen E. Dwornik Awards for best student presentations at the annual Lunar and Planetary Science Conference, the Pellas-Ryder Award for Best Student Paper in Planetary Sciences (jointly with the Meteoritical Society), the Eugene M. Shoemaker Impact Cratering Award, the Pete Mouginis-Mark Prize in Planetary Volcanology for the best student presentations in planetary volcanology at the GSA annual meeting, and Student Travel Grants for attendance at the annual meeting.

 2. G. K. Gilbert Award Procedure.
 The G. K. Gilbert Award will be considered annually in accordance with the bylaws of the Society.
 The award will be made for outstanding contributions to the solution of a fundamental problem(s) of planetary geology in its broadest sense, including planetary geology, geochemistry, mineralogy, petrology, tectonics, geophysics, and the field of meteoritics.
 Such contributions may consist either of a single outstanding publication, or a series of publications that have had great influence on the field.
 The award is named for G. K. Gilbert, who over one hundred years ago clearly recognized the importance of a planetary perspective in solving terrestrial geological problems.
 Gilbert was a master of both planetary and terrestrial geology; many of his papers bear careful study today.

 1. Selection Committee.
-The selection committee shall consist of the chair, first vice-chair, and immediate past chair, along with a senior member of the U.S. planetary geology community.
-The chair of the committee shall be the immediate past-chair of the Planetary Geology Division.
-The members of the selection committee will serve for three years, with one new member being named each year by the chair of the division immediately after the GSA annual meeting.
-Vacancies in the committee will be filled by appointment by the chair of the division.
+The selection committee shall consist of the management board along with senior members of the U.S. planetary geology community the board agrees to invite.
+The chair of the committee shall be the immediate past-chair of the PGD.
+Vacancies in the committee will be filled by appointment by the chair of the PGD.

 2. Frequency of the Award.
 The award generally will be made annually, but in any particular year may be withheld if no suitable candidate is selected.
 The award can be given only once each calendar year.